Soccer Drills

 What Are the 3 D's of Soccer?

 The 3 D's of soccer defending are Delay, Deny, and Dispossess.
 The first defender delays the attacker by closing the space and forcing them sideways.
 Supporting defenders deny the forward pass by cutting lanes and tracking runners.
 Finally, when the moment is right, defenders dispossess by tackling or intercepting.
 Skipping the delay step is the most common youth defending mistake.
+For a full defending session built on these principles, with 1v1 containment, pressure and cover, recovery runs, and solo work, see our defensive soccer drills guide.

 Coaches sometimes use a different "3 D's" frame for attacking decision-making (Drive, Decide, Deliver), where each D maps to a moment on the ball.
 That decision-making version is covered in the U10 soccer drills practice plan as a coaching cue for younger attackers.
 The defensive Delay-Deny-Dispossess version on this page is the more widely used coaching framework and is the one referenced in the defending drills below.
 Soccer Parenting's defensive principles framework lists pressure, cover, balance, compactness, and control and restraint(opens in new tab), which map directly to the 3 D's.